Best Mattress 2026

 The Nolah Natural is an incredibly responsive bed, meaning it quickly bounces back to its original shape after weight has been applied to it.
 This allows combination sleepers to move from one position to another with little resistance from the mattress.
 As certified sleep science coach Riley Otis said, “It was very easy to move around on this bed.
 The Nolah Natural is highly bouncy, which aided my mobility.
 I felt like I could simply bounce around.”

 Riley’s evaluations were backed up when I performed our responsiveness test.
-This test involves leaving a 54-pound kettlebell on the mattress for 7 seconds, lifting it off, and recording how long it takes for the mattress to revert back to its original shape.
+This test involves leaving a 54-pound kettlebell on the mattress for 7 seconds, lifting it off, and recording how long it takes for the mattress to revert to its original shape.
 The Nolah Natural was back to its original shape in 0.19 seconds, which is incredibly fast.

 Just be warned: Given that this mattress is made with eco-friendly materials, including organic latex and recycled steel coils, it’s probably not surprising that it isn’t the most budget-friendly option.
 Also, for $1,500 (before discounts), we would like to see a longer sleep trial than the 120 nights offered by Nolah.